Zum Hauptinhalt springen

 Cloud Provider / Data Center50+8,000 - 25,000 EUR3 - 10 million EUR

 Status: March 2026.
-Prices are guideline values and may vary depending on insurer, deductible, and individual risk assessment.
-Compare Cyber Insurance Costs for detailed price information.
+These are guideline values and shift with the insurer, deductible, and individual risk assessment.
+See our breakdown of cyber insurance costs for detailed price information.

 IT Liability, Professional Liability, or Cyber Insurance?